patricksurry/c65/README.md

 ## Profiling

-After exiting via the blockio hook, the simulator dumps two files called `c65-coverage.dat` and `c65-writes.dat`.
+After exiting, the simulator dumps two files called `c65-coverage.dat` and `c65-writes.dat`.
 Each contains a binary dump of 64K `int`s, which respectively count the number of accesses (read or write) to each memory